sap-tutorials/Tutorials/tutorials/hana-python-basic-connection/hana-python-basic-connection.md

 ---
-title: Connecting to SAP HANA Using Python
+title: Connect to SAP HANA Using Python
 description: Install SAP HANA client drivers on Python and connect to an SAP HANA instance.
 auto_validation: true
 time: 15